BurntSushi/xsv/README.md

 flexibility.
 (Another project I had comprised of a few dozen CSV files.
 They were smaller than 40GB, but they were each supposed to represent the same kind of data.
 But they all had different column and unintuitive column names.
-Useful CSV inspection tools were critical here---and they had to be reasonably fast.)
+Useful CSV inspection tools were critical here—and they had to be reasonably fast.)

 The key ingredients for helping me with my task were indexing, random sampling, searching, slicing and selecting columns.
 All of these things made dealing with